itsobi/spotify-app/README.md

 `process.env.REACT_APP_CLIENT_ID = XXXXXXXXXXXXXXXXX`

-- Next, in the terminal, `npm install axios` to make HTTP request to the Spotify API.
+- Next, in the terminal, `npm install axios` to install the axios library, allowing you to make request to Spotify API.

 - Then, at the top of the component you wish to make the API request: